reshmabidikar/slate/source/includes/_payment.md

 ```
 **Request Body**

-Provides a list of tag definition Ids in JSON format
+A JSON array containing one or more tag definition ids to be added as tags.

 **Query Parameters**